artefactual-labs/migrate/README.md

 ### 1. Create a configuration file

 Copy the provided [config.example.json] to `config.json` and adjust the values for your environment.
+The application looks for `config.json` in several locations, in this order:

+1. The current working directory
-The `config.json` file must be placed in the same directory as the `migrate` binary.
+2. The directory containing the `migrate` binary
+3. `$XDG_CONFIG_HOME/migrate` (or `%AppData%\migrate` on Windows)
+4. Your home directory

+The first readable file found wins.
+The parser accepts standard JSON, but also supports comments and trailing commas via [HuJSON].

 ### 2. Create input file